 Workshops at Haystack are open to anyone 18 and over.
 After the application deadline, a review committee meets to place students in workshops for the summer.
 Space in each studio is limited and selections are made based upon the need to maintain a diverse student body.
-Your answers to the questions on the application form are an important part of the review process.
-For more details please read the Application Rates/Fees page on our website or the General Application Procedures and Selection Criteria section of our printed catalog.
+Please keep in mind that answers to the questions on the application form are an important part of the review process.
+Focused applications tend to be more favorably received.

 No. For each workshop we select a wide range of students from varied backgrounds and skill levels.
 Unless otherwise noted in the course descriptions, workshops are open to all students from beginners to advanced professionals.

-Aside from travel costs, the main expenses for students attending Haystack are tuition, room and board, and materials fees.
+Aside from travel costs, the main expenses for students attending Haystack are tuition, room & board, and materials fees.
 Materials expenses vary for each individual workshop.
 Students in glass or blacksmithing can typically expect to pay the most for materials.
-View 2016 rates, accommodations, and fees.

 Yes.
 Haystack has a competitive scholarship program which awards over 100 scholarships each year covering the cost of full tuition, room, and board.
-Recipients are responsible for paying shop fees and materials costs only.
+Recipients are responsible for paying travel, shop fees and materials costs.

 After the application deadline, a review committee meets to select residents.
 Haystack scholarship recipients are selected by an independent review panel, which is comprised of a revolving group of distinguished professionals who work in a variety of artistic mediums.
 Applicants are notified of admission status approximately 3 weeks after the applications deadline.

 For full details on the specific criteria for selection and the required application materials, please review the Scholarships page or the Scholarship Program section of our course catalog.
-The 2015 scholarship application deadline was March 1.
+The 2017 scholarship application deadline is March 1, 2017.

 Yes.
-Applicants submit to the scholarship program once in SlideRoom and can indicate more than one scholarship category and workshop choice on the application form.
-The 2015 scholarship application deadline was March 1.
+Applicants submit to the scholarship program once in SlideRoom – beginning January 1 – and can indicate more than one scholarship category and workshop choice on the application form.
+The 2017 scholarship application deadline is March 1, 2017

 Yes.
 When completing your online application form, there is a place to indicate if you would like your application to be considered in the regular (non-scholarship) workshop applicant pool if you are not seleced for a scholarship – you will list your workshop choices on the application form.